northstowekarate/northstowekarate.github.io/etiquette/index.md

   * Keep fingernails and toenails short to prevent hurting yourself or training partners
 * Remove jewellery or cover it up before the lesson to prevent hurting yourself or training partners
 * Tie long hair back
-* As you enter/leave, bow with both feet together and say "oss"
+* As you enter/leave, bow with both feet together
 * Try your best
 * Refrain from foul language and violence
 * Refer to your teacher as Sensei, never by their name alone